Gold Salts for Rheumatoid Arthritis

 Why It Is Used

-Gold is used to reduce inflammation and slow disease progression in people with rheumatoid arthritis.
-Gold is not usually the first treatment given to people with rheumatoid arthritis, since methotrexate and other disease-modifying antirheumatic drugs (DMARDs) are available.
+Gold is used to reduce inflammation and slow disease progression in people who have rheumatoid arthritis.
+Gold is not usually the first treatment given to people who have rheumatoid arthritis, since methotrexate and other disease-modifying antirheumatic drugs (DMARDs) are available.

 How Well It Works

 A review reports that treatment with intramuscular gold (parenteral gold) reduces disease activity and joint inflammation.2

 Gold salts taken by mouth (oral) have not been found to be as effective as gold injections.3

 Side effects may develop after a significant amount of gold has accumulated in the body.

 Oral gold has fewer side effects than gold injected into the muscle.
 Common side effects of oral gold include:

 Rarer side effects include:

 Extremely rare side effects include bowel or lung inflammation.